mklemmingen/DigiDoubt/README.md

 It there was a mistake, If it was done uncarefully, this tool snoops it out.

 Please be aware that Ai-Generation, Misinformation and Scams are always evolving.
 Use this tool in combination with a good pinch of doubt.
+The API`s in usage are of the Wayback Machine as well as, choosable by the User, a quick-lookup of the article body text in GPTZero.

-This tools tries to be fully client-sided, no data-collecting and low on resource usage.
+This tools tries to be as client-sided as possible, no data-collecting and low on resource usage.
+All API-Tools are only used to determine website age (Wayback Machine) as well as, if choosen, deep article recognizion.